manoncarbonnel/php-tools-tutorials/Tests/EndToEnd/Behat/README.md

 ### Write your tests

 You wan now write your features.
-Example :
+Example:

 ``` gherkin
 # features/books.feature